When you’re building an investment portfolio, one of the most important things you’ll need to do is choose the types of assets you’ll include in it.

 How To Rebalance Your Asset Allocation

-Fortunately, there are things you can do to calibrate your portfolio as your preferences change.
 Rebalancing is a process of bringing your asset allocation back into alignment with your financial goals.
-By regularly checking in on how your investments are doing, you’ll likely discover some perform better than others.
-You can prune out low-performing investments and make new investments that will perform better.
+By regularly checking how your investments are doing, you’ll likely discover some perform better than others.
+You can prune out low-performing investments and pick new investments that will perform better.

 An easy way to rebalance your portfolio is to schedule a time to do it.
 Set a reminder on your calendar every six months to sit down and review your brokerage account.